teamsnactsukuba/ev3-cgs-qe-ik/preprocessing-steps/cgs/H-segments/README.md

 ## Segments that do not contain real points

 * There exists f \in F_NN_1 satisfying that the discriminant of f < 0 (i = 33, 34)

+## Summary

+* The result of computation is summarized in Mathematica notebook: H-verification.nb.